nigel447/ctrail_monitor/readme.md

-## Under Coonstruction
+## Cloudtrail Monitor
-simple to set up
+simple to set up with JPro
 runs in  browser so internal deployment easy

 ## Summary